 - What level do you want to achieve, and how quickly?
 For some couples, it takes years and even decades to work through two or three levels, but it’s a worthwhile climb.

 - If you currently feel “stuck” at one level, does this hierarchy help to make sense of what other work might need to be done?

-- Our culture seems to make sexual mutuality (level 5) foundational, yet makes trust and commitment (level 1) optional, effectively turning this pyramid upside down.
+- Our culture wrongly makes sexual mutuality (level 5) foundational, yet makes trust and commitment (level 1) optional, effectively turning this pyramid upside down.
 Is it any wonder our culture has no idea what a successful and God-honouring relationship even looks like?

 - It’s common in marriage, especially for husbands, to be physically present but emotionally unavailable (level 4), yet (because of their unique biochemistry) men tend to have higher sexual desires (level 5).
 Can you see how these two needs create an ongoing relational tension when a wife yearns first for emotional connection?

 - Regardless of what level a couple worked on previously, adultery and pornography sever trust.
-Like the game of “Snakes & Ladders”, these moral failings immediately send husbands and wives tumbling back down to square one.
+Like the game of “Snakes (Shutes in the U.S.) & Ladders”, these moral failings immediately send husbands and wives tumbling back down to square one.
 If they choose to pursue healing following sincere repentance by the perpetrator, initial steps must focus on restoring trust.

-- This model assumes that both husband and wife are mentally and emotionally healthy, or at least moving towards genuine healing through participation in competent therapy.
+- This model assumes that both husband and wife are mentally and emotionally healthy, or at least moving towards genuine healing with the help of competent therapy.

 I welcome your comments.

 © Robert Partington, 2022.
 No part of this website (peaceinthehome.com) may be reproduced in whole or in part without the express written permission of the author.